Algebraic cycles on Gushel-Mukai varieties: The Mumford--Tate conjecture and the generalised Tate conjecture

-\item at every closed point~$x$ of $\Spec\bigl(R[1/\ell]\bigr)$, all eigenvalues of the Frobenius at~$x$ acting on $W(r-i)$ and on~$W^\vee(r-i)$ are algebraic integers. \end{enumerate} (The second condition is included only to make the third condition meaningful.
-For any $X/R$ as in~\ref{coniv1}, condition~\ref{coniv2} is satisfied after replacing~$R$ with a finite extension.)
+\item at every closed point~$x$ of $\Spec\left(R[1/\ell]\right)$, all eigenvalues of the Frobenius at~$x$ acting on $W(r-i)$ and on~$W^\vee(r-i)$ are algebraic integers. \end{enumerate} (For any $X_R/R$ as above, condition~\ref{coniv2} is satisfied after replacing~$R$ by a finite extension.)